 Expect to pay a management company 8% to 10% of the annual gross rent, on average, with a $50 to $85 monthly minimum.

 Keep Scrupulous Records

 Whether or not you use a management company, you'll have to keep extensive business records.
-DeDe Jones, CFP, CPA, in Lakewood, Colo., advises owners to save receipts for any expenses and to file them carefully.
+DeDe Jones, a certified financial planner and CPA in Lakewood, Colo., advises owners to save receipts for any expenses and to file them carefully.

 The IRS treats maintenance expenditures, like a new hot-water heater, differently from capital improvements, such as a new deck or patio, so you'll want to consult a tax professional.
 Meanwhile, keep the two types of receipts separate to make tax prep easier.
 You'll have to file Schedule E on Form 1040, which can also serve as a template for the kinds of records you'll need.

 Finally, because of the complex tax and liability issues involved, many financial experts suggest forming a corporation when you become a landlord.
 An attorney can advise you about whether incorporating makes sense in your situation.